ShaishavGandhi/AppNotice_android/README.md

 # InAppConsent_android
-In-App Consent APK
+In-App Consent SDK

 This repository is comprised of two workspaces: InAppConsent and Use_InAppConsentSDK.

-The InAppConsent workspace is where the In-App Consent APK is built.
+The InAppConsent workspace is where the In-App Consent SDK is built.
 It includes these two projects:

 InAppConsentSDK project: This is the SDK project.
 It can be built and used directly as a module, exported as an AAR and exported as a JAR.